Zoten64/livelyleosrescue/README.md

 - Choose Main as the branch and click save
 - Wait a few minutes while github compiles the page
 - Click the link at the top of the page to go to your website

+**How to fork the project**

+- Navigate to the github repository (You're probably here already)
+- In the right corner click fork and choose a name

+**How to clone the project**

+Prerequisities:

+- Have git downloaded and configured

+steps:

+- Go to the repository (You're probably here already)
+- Click the code button
+- Copy the url
+- Open git and change the directory to the parent directory that you want the project to clone to
+- Write "git clone [the link you just copied]", in this case "git clone https://github.com/Zoten64/livelyleosrescue.git"

 ## Credits